Logo-stateuniv

 Campus Facilities

 Dining facilities are available for students at Careme’s Gourmet Restaurant, which offers international, classical and American cuisine, tableside cooking and seasonal specialties, as well as desserts.
-The Atlantic Cape Community College has no residence halls for students but it provides assistance in searching for off-campus options.
+The college has no residence halls for students but it provides assistance in searching for off-campus options.

 Student Enrollment Demographics